bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

   It’s great for simple sites like blogs or magazines.
   Provide pagination links for your site or app with the multi-page pagination component.

-`b-pagination` is a custom input component that provides a current page number (starting from 1) input.
+`b-pagination` is a custom input component that provides a current page number input control.
 The value should be bound via `v-model` in your app.
+Page numbers are indexed from 1.
+The number of pages is computed from the provided prop values for `total-rows` and `per-page`.

 ### Customizing
 Pagination supports selveral props that allow you to customize the apperance.